Thiviyan/VMEMU/README.md

 Now that unicorn has been built, you can open ***vmemu.sln**.
 Select ***Release MT*** and ***x64***, then click ***Build*** --> ***Build Solution***.
 Now copy ***unicorn.dll** from ***dependencies/unicorn/msvc/x64/Release/unicorn.dll*** into ***x64/Release/***.
 You should now be able to open a command prompt inside of ***x64/Release/***, type `vmemu.exe -h`, if the help message is displayed then everything has worked.

+The reason for building unicorn outside of the vmemu solution is that unicorn has build scripts which create folders.
+These build scripts fail when they are in the wrong working directory.

 # VMProtect 2 - Virtual Machine Architecture Overview

 ## vm_entry - an entry point into the vm